MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 * **Managed identities for Azure resources**.
 Managed identities are special service principals in Microsoft Entra ID.
 This type of service principal can be used to authenticate against services that support Microsoft Entra authentication without needing to store credentials in your code or handle secrets management.
 For more information, see [What are managed identities for Azure resources?](~/identity/managed-identities-azure-resources/overview.md)

-* **Device identity**: A device identity verifies  the device in the authentication flow has undergone a process to attest  the device is legitimate and meets the technical requirements.
-Once the device has successfully completed this process, the associated identity can be used to further control access to an organization's resources.
+* **Device identity**: A device identity verifies  the device in the authentication flow has gone through a process to attest  the device is legitimate and meets the technical requirements.
+Once the device successfully completes this process, the associated identity can be used to further control access to an organization's resources.
 With Microsoft Entra ID, devices can authenticate with a certificate.

-Some legacy scenarios required a human identity to be used in *non-human* scenarios.
+Some legacy scenarios required a human identity to be used in *nonhuman* scenarios.
 For example, when service accounts being used in on-premises applications such as scripts or batch jobs require access to Microsoft Entra ID.
 This pattern isn't recommended and we recommend you use [certificates](~/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md).
 However, if you do use a human identity with password for authentication, protect your Microsoft Entra accounts with [Microsoft Entra multifactor authentication](~/identity/authentication/concept-mfa-howitworks.md).

 **Hybrid identity**.
 A hybrid identity is an identity that spans on-premises and cloud environments.
-This provides the benefit of being able to use the same identity to access on-premises and cloud resources.
-The source of authority in this scenario is typically an on-premises directory, and the identity lifecycle around provisioning, de-provisioning and resource assignment is also driven from on-premises.
+Hybrid provides the benefit of being able to use the same identity to access on-premises and cloud resources.
+The source of authority in this scenario is typically an on-premises directory, and the identity lifecycle around provisioning, deprovisioning and resource assignment is also driven from on-premises.
 For more information, see [Hybrid identity documentation](~/identity/hybrid/index.yml).

 **Directory objects**.
 A Microsoft Entra tenant contains the following common objects:

-* **User objects** represent human identities and non-human identities for services that currently don't support service principals.
+* **User objects** represent human identities and nonhuman identities for services that currently don't support service principals.
 User objects contain attributes that have the required information about the user including personal details, group memberships, devices, and roles assigned to the user.

-* **Device objects** represent devices that are associated with a Microsoft Entra tenant.
+* **Device objects** represent devices associated with a Microsoft Entra tenant.
 Device objects contain attributes that have the required information about the device.
-This includes the operating system, associated user, compliance state, and the nature of the association with the Microsoft Entra tenant.
+These objects include the operating system, associated user, compliance state, and the nature of the association with the Microsoft Entra tenant.
 This association can take multiple forms depending on the nature of the interaction and trust level of the device.

   * **Hybrid Domain Joined**.
-Devices that are owned by the organization and [joined](~/identity/devices/concept-hybrid-join.md) to both the on-premises Active Directory and Microsoft Entra ID.
+Devices owned by the organization and [joined](~/identity/devices/concept-hybrid-join.md) to both the on-premises Active Directory and Microsoft Entra ID.
 Typically a device purchased and managed by an organization and managed by System Center Configuration Manager.

   * **Microsoft Entra Domain Joined**.
-Devices that are owned by the organization and joined to the organization's Microsoft Entra tenant.
+Devices owned by the organization and joined to the organization's Microsoft Entra tenant.
 Typically a device purchased and managed by an organization that is joined to Microsoft Entra ID and managed by a service such as [Microsoft Intune](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/microsoft-intune).

   * **Microsoft Entra registered**.
-Devices not owned by the organization, for example, a personal device, used to access company resources.
-Organizations may require the device be enrolled via [Mobile Device Management (MDM)](https://www.microsoft.com/itshowcase/mobile-device-management-at-microsoft), or enforced through [Mobile Application Management (MAM)](/mem/intune/apps/apps-supported-intune-apps) without enrollment to access resources.
-This capability can be provided by a service such as Microsoft Intune.
+Devices not owned by the organization, for example, a personal device used to access company resources.
+Organizations might require the device be enrolled via [Mobile Device Management (MDM)](https://www.microsoft.com/itshowcase/mobile-device-management-at-microsoft), or enforced through [Mobile Application Management (MAM)](/mem/intune/apps/apps-supported-intune-apps) without enrollment to access resources.
+A service such as Microsoft Intune can provide this capability.

 * **Group objects** contain objects for the purposes of assigning resource access, applying controls, or configuration.
 Group objects contain attributes that have the required information about the group including the name, description, group members, group owners, and the group type.
-Groups in Microsoft Entra ID take multiple forms based on an organization's requirements and can be mastered in Microsoft Entra ID or synchronized from on-premises Active Directory Domain Services (AD DS).
+Groups in Microsoft Entra ID take multiple forms based on an organization's requirements.
+These requirements can be met using Microsoft Entra ID or synchronized from on-premises Active Directory Domain Services (AD DS).

   * **Assigned groups**.
 In assigned groups, users are added to or removed from the group manually, synchronized from on-premises AD DS, or updated as part of an automated scripted workflow.
 An assigned group can be synchronized from on-premises AD DS or can be homed in Microsoft Entra ID.

   * **Dynamic membership groups**.
 In attribute-based dynamic membership groups, users are assigned to the group automatically based on defined attributes.
-This allows group memberships to be dynamically updated based on data held within the user objects.
+This scenario allows group memberships to be dynamically updated based on data held within the user objects.
 A dynamic membership group can only be homed in Microsoft Entra ID.

 **Microsoft Account (MSA)**.
 You can create Azure subscriptions and tenants using Microsoft Accounts (MSA).
 A Microsoft Account is a personal account (as opposed to an organizational account) and is commonly used by developers and for trial scenarios.
 When used, the personal account is always made a guest in a Microsoft Entra tenant.